 Another conservation tool linked to the fish resource is the establishment, by the GFCM and RFMO, of Fisheries Restricted Areas (FRAs).
-The GFCM has the right to adopt spatial management measures that regulate and/or restrict fishing activities in its area of application, e.g., establishing total closures or prohibiting the use of certain fishing gear.
-Since 2006, eight FRAs have been established to ensure the protection of sensitive deepsea habitats and essential fish habitats (EFHs) in well-defined sites.
+GFCM has the right to adopt spatial management measures that regulate and/or restrict fishing activities in specific areas.
+Fishing activities may be fully prohibited the use of certain fishing gear could be limited.
+Since 2006, 8 FRAs have been established to ensure the protection of sensitive deep-sea habitats and essential fish habitats (EFHs) in well-defined sites.

-In addition, in 2005, the GFCM banned the use of towed dredges and trawl nets in all waters deeper than 1000 meters to protect little-known deep-water benthic habitats in the Mediterranean.
+In addition, in 2005, GFCM banned the use of towed dredges and trawl nets in all waters deeper than 1000 meters, in order to protect little-known deep water benthic habitats in the Mediterranean.
 In 2016, this vast protected area below 1000 meters was officially declared FRA by the Commission.
-Figure 13 shows the FRAs located in the ICMED subregion.
+Figure 11 shows FRAs located in the WMED subregion.